anurag-2911/kode/README.md

           (Design and implement a data structure for the Least Recently Used (LRU) cache.)

+## Misc
+    - How you do code review, which things you consider in a review.
+    - How do you mentor a junior?
+    - How much unit test coverage do you have, and how do you follow TDD?
+    - How much you interact with the stakeholders.

 ## Go Concepts
   - Loops: for and for range